The Great Battles

 The Great Battles is a computer wargame series based on the Great Battles of History board game series by GMT Games.
 The three titles in the series—The Great Battles of Alexander, The Great Battles of Hannibal and The Great Battles of Caesar—were developed by Erudite Software and published by Interactive Magic.

 Gameplay

+The Great Battles is a historical turn-based combat series.
+Players control one of three military commanders depending on the title, Alexander, Hannibal, and Caesar.
+Alternatively, players can also control the corresponding aggressors of each military commander, such as Darius or Pompey, and fight against them.
+Combat in game is turn based, and players choose from a variety of militants, weapons, and strategic formations to compete with.
+There are over 30 historical engagements across the franchise that can be simulated.